omagdy7/ollama-logseq/README.md

   - Create a flash card
   - Divide a todo task into subtasks
 - Respects theming
+- Context menu commands
+  - Summarize Block
-- Context menu commands(Summarize Block, Make a flash card, Divide task into subtasks)
+  - Make a flash card
+  - Divide task into subtasks
+  - Prompt from block
+  - Expand block
 - A slash command via /ollama
 - Button in tool bar
-- Settings for changing the host of the model, the model itself and a shortcut to open the plugin command pallete
+- Settings for changing the host of the model, the model itself and a shortcut to open the plugin command palette

 # Demo